Gerren/SizeCalculator/README.md

   - Now is a GenericPlugin (will not show amongst libraries)
   - Ability to Calculate only games with no size calculated.
   - Support for Emulated games.
+- Version 1.3
+  - Manifest compatibility with Playnite 8

 # Images: